xsa-dev/B60D/lib/mysql-connector-java-5.1.42/docs/README.txt

    character_set_server=utf8mb4
    (http://dev.mysql.com/doc/refman/5.7/en/server-system-variabl
    es.html#sysvar_character_set_server), and leave
-   characterEncoding out of the Connector/J connection string.
+   characterEncoding out of the Connector/J connection login.
    Connector/J will then autodetect the UTF-8 setting.

    To override the automatically detected encoding on the client